 Several underpasses have been built on the eastern and northern edges of Hoddesdon town centre in an attempt to address the severance caused by the A1170/Charlton Way and Dinant Link Road.
 Due to safety, access, maintenance, and flooding issues, these generally uninviting underpasses have been supplemented by at-grade crossings over recent years.
 While the possibility of some of the underpasses being filled in has been considered, they are principally valued by residents, and especially people with disabilities and cyclists.
 It is therefore considered that their improvement represents a preferred and better use of resources.
 Accordingly, the strategy requires a number of measures to be undertaken to address the issues posed by the underpasses.
 Consideration was also given to implementing a new at grade crossing at the Sun Roundabout on Dinant Link Road (see Map 12 below).
-However, improving the underpasses was identified as the preferred approach due to safety and feasibility concerns.
+However, improving the underpasses was identified as the preferred approach due to safety and feasibility concerns, principally the volume of heavy traffic between the Essex Road business park and the A10, and lack of safe crossing points west of the Sun roundabout.
 However, the strategy proposes to continue to investigate with Hertfordshire County Council as highways authority the potential for an additional at-grade crossings in the vicinity of the Sun roundabout, as well as along the stretch of the A1170, in the long-term.